WICG/idle-detection/mdn-drafts/QUICK-REFERENCE.md

 browser_compatibility: api.IdleDetector
 ---

-**When this feature ships, the content below will live on MDN under [developer.mozilla.org/en-US/docs/Web/API](https://developer.mozilla.org/en-US/docs/Web/API).**
+**This is a rough draft of content that will eventually live on MDN.
+When this feature ships, the content below will live on MDN under [developer.mozilla.org/en-US/docs/Web/API](https://developer.mozilla.org/en-US/docs/Web/API).**

 ## Description